-Bipolar 1 vs. Bipolar 2: How Do They Differ?
+Bipolar I Disorder vs. Bipolar II Disorder: How Do They Differ?

 Bipolar I disorder is characterized by manic or “up” episodes, while bipolar II disorder is characterized by depressive or “down” episodes.
 In many cases, bipolar disorder is treatable with medications.
 This can help people lead higher quality lives.

 This article defines bipolar disorder.
 It also explores the similarities and differences between bipolar I disorder and bipolar II disorder.